tldr-pages/tldr/pages/common/mh_metric.md

 > Calculate and enforce code metrics for MATLAB or Octave code.
 > More information: <https://misshit.org>.

-- Display code metrics for a MATLAB file:
+- Print the code metrics for the specified files:

 `mh_metric {{path/to/file.m}}`

-- Display code metrics for an Octave file:
+- Print the code metrics for the specified Octave files:

 `mh_metric --octave {{path/to/file.m}}`